ksumngs/yavsap/docs/output.rst

 ^^^^^^^^^^^

-Pipeline runtime reports can be found in the ``.trace`` folder by default, but this can be modified using the :ref:`--tracedir` parameter.
+Pipeline runtime reports can be found in the ``.trace`` folder by default, but this can be modified using the :ref:`--tracedir <Input/Output Options>` parameter.
 Four types of Nextflow traces are output.

 * :ref:`Execution reports <execution-report>`
 * :ref:`Execution timelines <timeline-report>`